 30.4.1.1.6.1 Registration and Validation Process

 A Scheduling Coordinator seeking to obtain Use-Limited Resource status for resource(s) will follow the registration and validation process set forth in this CAISO Tariff and the Business Practice Manual.
-The registration and validation process requires each Scheduling Coordinator to demonstrate that the resourcesmeet the Use-Limited Resource criteria as set forth in Section 30.4.1.1.6.1.1, and allows each Scheduling Coordinator to seek to recover Opportunity Costs for Use-Limited Resources by making the demonstration set forth in Section 30.4.1.1.6.1.2.
+The registration and validation process requires each Scheduling Coordinator to demonstrate that the resource has one or more limits that meet the Use-Limited Resource criteria on an annual basis as set forth in Section 30.4.1.1.6.1.1 and the Business Practice Manual, and allows each Scheduling Coordinator to seek to recover Opportunity Costs for Use-Limited Resources by making the demonstration set forth in Section 30.4.1.1.6.1.2.

 30.4.1.1.6.1.1 Use-Limited Resource Criteria

-In order for a resource to be considered a Use-Limited Resource, a Scheduling Coordinator must provide sufficient documentation demonstrating that the resource meets all three of the following criteria:
+In order for a resource to be considered a Use-Limited Resource, a Scheduling Coordinator must provide sufficient documentation demonstrating that the resource has one or more limits that meet all three of the following criteria:

 (1) The resource has one or more limitations affecting its number of starts, its number of run-hours, or its Energy output due to (a) design considerations, (b) environmental restrictions, or (c) qualifying contractual limitations;